yatesco/seafile-docs/faq/README.md

 #### Seafile/Seahub can't start after upgrade or any other reasons

+Please check whether the old version of Seahub is still running.

 Please check whether you use the right user to run or upgrade Seafile.
 Pay special attention to the following files:

 * `seafile-directory/seafile-server-6.0.3/runtime/error.log`